temporalio/documentation/docs/cloud/introduction/operating-envelope.md

 At the account level, Temporal Cloud sets the following default limits:

-- Users: 100
-- Namespaces: 10

-These default limits are configurable by creating a [support ticket](/cloud/support#support-ticket).
+- Users: 300 across all Namespaces.
+To increase this number, open a [support ticket](/cloud/support#support-ticket).
+- Namespaces: 10.
+This can be incrementally increased up to 100.
+To further extend the limit beyond 100, open a [support ticket](/cloud/support#support-ticket).

 ### How much data does the Prometheus endpoint retain?